-- LAWN CARE --

 - Second Application: September – October

-- Application directions: Apply the Weed & Feed when the grass is wet and the weather forecast is clear for at least 24 hours prior to application.
+- Application deadline: Apply the weed & feed when the grass is wet and the weather forecast is clear for at least 24 hours prior to application

-- Turf Food is a fast-acting fertilizer that promotes a thick, healthy lawn.
+- Turf Food is a fast-acting fertilizer that promotes thick, healthy lawn.

 - We only apply one application of Turf Food early in the summer, between May – June.

-- Application directions: Activate the Turf Food fertilizer by a light watering or spread it 24 hours prior to rain.
+- Application Directions: activate the Turf Food with Turf Food by a light watering or spread it 24 hours prior to rain.

-- Fall Winterizer also promotes strong root growth prior to the freezing Minnesota temperatures.
+- Fall winterizer also promotes strong root and growth prior to the freezing Minnesota Temperatures

 - We only apply one application of Fall Winterizer in the fall, between September – October.

-- Application directions: Activate the Fall Winterizer fertilizer by a light watering or spread it 24 hours prior to rain.
+- Application Directions: Activate the Fall winterizer fertilizer by a light watering or spread it 24 hrs prior to rain.

 - When spreading lawn fertilizer you want to be sure to use a rotary or drop spreader (never use your hands).
 If you are spreading a herbicide-free fertilizer like the Turf Food or Fall Winterizer feel free to use the rotary or drop spreader, but if you are applying a herbicide like the Crabgrass Preventer with Turf Food or the Weed & Feed use the drop spreader.

-- Be sure to fertilize when the temperatures are below 85 degrees and the wind is calm to avoid overspread.
+- Be sure to fertilize when the temperature are below 85 degrees and the wind is calm to avoid overspread

-- Lastly, don’t forget we’re blessed to live in Minnesota and we need to protect our lakes and rivers so be sure to remove all access fertilizer on your driveway, sidewalks, patios, etc.
+- Lastly, don’t forget we’re blessed to live in Minnesota and we need to protect our lakes and rivers so be sure to remove all excess fertilizer on your driveway, sidewalks, patios.